 Heidi Hennink-Kaminski, Senior Associate Dean for Graduate Studies

-The School of Journalism and Mass Communication (JOMC) was founded as the Department of Journalism in 1924 and became the School of Journalism in 1950.
-Forty years later, it expanded its purview by adding "and Mass Communication" to its title.
-The school offers a course of study leading to the bachelor of arts with a major in journalism and mass communication as well as a bachelor of arts with a major in business journalism.
-JOMC is the only school of journalism and mass communication in North Carolina.
+The School of Media and Journalism was founded as the Department of Journalism in 1924 and became the School of Journalism in 1950.
+The school offers a course of study leading to the bachelor of arts with a major in media and journalism, a bachelor of arts with a major in business journalism, and a minor in media and journalism.

-For more than 75 years, the school has built an impressive record of service.
+For 90 years the school has built an impressive record of service.
 Through excellent teaching, research, and public service, and through its students, faculty, alumni, and friends, the school has been a force in journalismmass communication education and the mass media of North Carolina and beyond.
-When the school was last accredited in 2009 by the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC), the national team stated that the school "has earned a reputation as one of the premier programs in journalism and mass communication."
+When the school was last accredited in 2015 by the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC), the national team stated that the school "has earned a reputation as one of the premier programs."

-Today, more than 9,000 of the school's alumni are active in every aspect of journalism and mass communication.
-They hold high positions with newspapers, international news agencies, magazines, Internet companies, broadcasting companies, and advertising agencies; in public relations, business journalism, photojournalism, and graphic design; and in research, government, education, and industry.
+Today, more than 10,000 of the school's alumni are active in every aspect of media and journalism.
+They hold high positions with newspapers, international news agencies, magazines, Internet companies, broadcasting companies, and advertising agencies; in public relations, business journalism, photo and video journalism, and graphic design; and in research, government, education, and industry.